 Iwatayama Monkey Park is opened daily from 09 am – 04 pm.

 The entrance fee for this unique experience is 550 Yen (around 4,50 Euro).
 But in my opinion, it is worth every cent of it.

-But before you can enjoy the monkeys (by the way the monkeys you can see here are so called snowmonkeys) you have to get up to the mountain top.
+But before you can enjoy the monkeys (by the way the monkeys you can see here are so-called snow monkeys) you have to get up to the mountain top.

 Depending on your walking speed the way upwards is around 20-30 minutes.

 Ok, we also had some “luck” with the weather.
 It was raining cats and dogs.
 Thus, there was no sun which would make it too hot.
-So please don’t let some posts on tripadvisor and Co. take your motivation to get there.
+So please don’t let some posts on TripAdvisor and Co. take your motivation to get there.
 It is definitely worth it and really not as bad as many people describe it 🙂

-So, after a “small walk to the top” you can finally admire the wild monkeys.
+So, after a “small walk to the top”, you can finally admire the wild monkeys.

 The monkeys walk freely inside of the park.
 Anyway, you should keep in mind that those are still wild animals.
 They might be used to humans, but as soon as someone is approaching too much they usually rather leave.

 If you enter the little house which is located on the mountain top you can buy some food for the animals, such as peanuts and apples.
-But it is only allowed to feet the monkeys from the inside.
-Outside of the house it is prohibited.
+But it is only allowed to feed the monkeys from the inside.
+Outside of the house, it is prohibited.
 Because while feeding the animals you are inside of let’s call it a cage.
 While the monkeys are outside in freedom.
 A nice change if you ask me.

 The monkeys take their food directly out of your hand.
 This way you get a chance to get into direct contact with those cautious animals.